hkpeaks/peakrs/README.md

 ## New SQL Statement for File, In-memory Table and Network Stream

 Note: Use of "." to indicate it is member of your defined function is optional.
-However use of  "~" is mandatory to identify first line is "UserDefineFunctionName: Extraction ~ Load".
+However use of  "~" is mandatory to identify first line is "UserDefineFunctionName = Extraction ~ Load".
+If you are using Python, you can get return value from the "UserDefineFunctionName".

-#### UserDefineFunctionName = Extraction ~ Load
+#### UserDefineFunctionName : Extraction ~ Load

 .
 Transformation